LionRoar/Head-First-Design-Patterns-PHP/README.md

 > The Composite Pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

-## Is `Composite Pattern` really flow the single responsibility principle
+## Is `Composite Pattern` really follow the single responsibility principle

 The Composite Pattern